rust-lang/cargo/src/doc/src/reference/build-scripts.md

 When rebuilding a package, Cargo does not necessarily know if the build script needs to be run again.
-By default, it takes a conservative approach of always re-running the build script if any file within the package is changed.
+By default, it takes a conservative approach of always re-running the build script if any file within the package is changed (or the list of files controlled by the [`exclude` and `include` fields]).
 For most cases, this is not a good choice, so it is recommended that every build script emit at least one of the `rerun-if` instructions (described below).
 If these are emitted, then Cargo will only re-run the script if the given value has changed.

+[`exclude` and `include` fields]: manifest.md#the-exclude-and-include-fields

 <a id="rerun-if-changed"></a>
 #### `cargo:rerun-if-changed=PATH`